basicallydan/interfake/readme.md

 ## Plans for this module

 The plan is to turn this into a global node module which can be run from anywhere, using any template it is given.
 Furthermore, more complex endpoints will be able to be created.

-It will also be put onto our public GitHub.